-Aikido was originally developed in Japan as a way to resolve conflict with minimal damage.
+Aikido was originally developed in Japan as a way to defend yourself and resolve conflict.
 As such, it is very effective and has been taught around the world to police and security personnel.

 Aikido is a defensive martial art based on using the opponents strength and aggression against them in a controlled rather than damaging manner.

-Ki Aikido is not a sport and retains a traditional view to practice.
+A martial art is not a sport.
 We do not compete against each other.
 There is nothing wrong with competitive martial arts, but they teach you how to win competitions, which is not necessarily the same as defending yourself in real life.

-Typically, Aikido is practised in pairs.
-This reliance on a partner fosters co-operation and harmony within the dojo and aids self development greatly as the normal element of competition found within martial arts is removed.
+Typically, we practise in pairs.
+This reliance on a partner fosters co-operation and harmony within the dojo and aids self development as everyone is working together to challenge each other to do their best.

 Although Aikido is principally an unarmed martial art, some Japanese weapon work is taught as an aid to concentration and posture.